MuhRandy/learning-area/form/README.md

 Conceptually, an `<input/>` element represents a “variable” that gets sent to the backend server.
 The `name` attribute defines the name of this variable, and the `value` is whatever the user entered into the text field.
 Note that you can pre-populate this value by adding a `value` attribute to an `<input/>` element.

+## HTML5 Input Fields

+HTML offers:

+- `<textarea>` for multiline text boxes
+- `<select>` for a drop-down list of options
+- `<button>` for … buttons

+But you’ll use `<input>` most often:

+`<input type="text" name="username" />`

+The type attribute sets the control type, and there’s a large choice of options:

+- `button`, a button with no default behavior
+- `checkbox`, a check/tick box
+- `color`, a color picker
+- `date`, a date picker for the year, month, and day
+- `datetime-local`, a date and time picker
+- `email`, an email entry field
+- `file`, a file picker
+- `hidden`, a hidden field
+- `image`, a button which displays the image defined by the `src` attribute
+- `month`, a month and year picker
+- `number`, a number entry field
+- `password`, a password entry field with obscured text
+- `radio`, a radio button
+- `range`, a slider control
+- `reset`, a button that resets all form inputs to their default values (but avoid using this, as it’s rarely useful)
+- `search`, a search entry field
+- `submit`, a form submission button
+- `tel`, a telephone number entry field
+- `text`, a text entry field
+- `time`, a time picker with no time zone
+- `url`, a URL entry field
+- `week`, a week number and year picker

+Other useful `<input>` attributes include:

+- `accept`, file upload type
+- `alt`, alternative text for the image types
+- `autocomplete`, hint for field auto-completion
+- `autofocus`, focus field on page load
+- `capture`, media capture input method
+- `checked`, checkbox/radio is checked
+- `disabled`, disable the control (it won’t be validated or have its value submitted)
+- `form`, associate with a form using this ID
+- `formaction`, URL for submission on submit and image buttons
+- `inputmode`, data type hint
+- `list`, ID of `<datalist>` autocomplete options
+- `max`, maximum value
+- `maxlength`, maximum string length
+- `min`, minimum value
+- `minlength`, minimum string length
+- `name`, name of control, as submitted to server
+- `pattern`, a regular expression pattern, such as `[A-Z]+` for one or more uppercase characters
+- `placeholder`, placeholder text when the field value is empty
+- `readonly`, the field is not editable, but it will still be validated and submitted
+- `required`, the field is required
+- `size`, the size of the control (often overridden in CSS)
+- `spellcheck`, set true or false spell-checking
+- `src`, image URL
+- `step`, incremental values in numbers and ranges
+- `type`, field type
+- `value`, the initial value

+As well as input types, HTML5 provides read-only outputs:

+- `output`: a text result of a calculation or user action
+- `progress`: a progress bar with `value` and `max` attributes
+- `meter`: a scale which can change between green, amber, and red depending on the values set for the `value`, `min`, `max`, `low`, `high`, and `optimum` attributes.

 # Basic Control

 ## Input fields